DanielaPamplona/SWN/README.md

 1) Clone or download the this repository to a local folder, if necessary extract the zip file.

-2) This code depends on basic python packages: scikit_image and numpy, to install automatically the dependencies and type on your terminal:
+2) This code depends on basic python packages: scikit_image, numpy and matplotlib.
+To install automatically the dependencies and type on your terminal:

 pip install -r requirements.txt